 So in practice, say you want to pull a custom report from your analytics tool, but Zapier doesn't have a "get custom report" action for it.
 If that app exposes it as an API endpoint, you can call it directly through the SDK—securely, without managing authentication yourself.
 This raw API access covers roughly 3,000 apps today, with more coming.

-The SDK is great for:
+The SDK is great when you:

 And if you want to expose the SDK itself as an MCP server—so it can work with any MCP-compatible AI client—that's possible too.